aws-samples/eks-workshop-v2/website/docs/observability/oss/metrics-logs-traces/adot.md

 This is configuring an OpenTelemetry pipeline with the following structure:

 - Receivers
-  - [Prometheus receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md) designed to scrape metrics from targets that expose a Prometheus endpoint
+  - [Prometheus receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver) designed to scrape metrics from targets that expose a Prometheus endpoint
+  - [Filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/filelogreceiver) which tails and parses container logs from files on worker nodes
+  - [OTLP Receiver](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver/otlpreceiver) which receives data via HTTP or gRPC using OTLP format
 - Processors
-  - None in this pipeline
+  - [Batch processor](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/batchprocessor) which helps better compress the data and reduce the number of outgoing connections required to transmit the data
 - Exporters
   - [Prometheus remote write exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/prometheusremotewriteexporter) which sends metrics to a Prometheus remote write endpoint like AMP

-TODO - Loki Tempo
+  - [OTLP HTTP exporter](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/otlphttpexporter) and [OTLP gRPC exporter](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/otlpexporter) which exports logs and traces via HTTP and gRPC using OTLP format

 This collector is also configured to run as a DaemonSet with one collector agent running on each worker node: